emilybstevens/hewlett-packard-analysis/README.md

 -- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard employees?

 #### Additional Query One: Which department will be most heavily impacted by retirement wave?
-Based on the obtained list of expected retirees, the department that will be the most heavily impacted by the 'silver tsunami' as older employees retire will be Development at 20,451 expected retirees.
+Based on the obtained list of expected retirees, the department that will be the most heavily impacted by the 'silver tsunami' as older employees retire will be Development at 20,451 expected retirees.</br>
 ![Losses by Department](Resources/losses_by_dep.png)
 #### Additional Query Two